mactrz/Workout-Manager/README.md

     - Backend using MongoDB
     - Frontend using React with Redux
-    - nginx
+    - Nginx

 ## How to run

-To run you need to have docker and Docker and Docker Compose installed
+To run you need to have Docker and Docker Compose installed

 In the main directory run this command